tannerkothlow/teach-blog/README.md

 - Use front end javascript buttons to call post and get routes.

 - Redirect on the front end after posts and after logging in/registering

+- Add delete and edit options that appear only when the post's user id matches the user id of the logged in user.